Sex and Consent

 Boundaries

-Everyone has the right to set their own boundaries and to have these respected.
-For example, some people may not like to be kissed on the cheek by someone they have just met.
-Everyone is different, which is why it is important to always ask for consent.
+Everyone has the right to set their own boundaries and to have these respected by others.
+For example, some people may not like to be touched at all.
+Everyone has different boundaries for different people.
+These can change over time.
+Just because you've been physically intimate with someone once, doesn't automatically mean you or they want to be intimate again.
+This is why it is important to always ask for consent before physically touching someone.

 Sex and the law